 This program primarily supports the following WEDC Strategic Pillar and Focus Area:

 The EMG Program provides early-stage technology-based companies with services and funding to support their efforts in obtaining significant federal grant funding.
 Additionally, Business Planning services rendered by the SBDCs increase the entrepreneurial proficiency of the state entrepreneurs and small business owners.

 WEDC provides funding to the Center for Technology Commercialization (CTC) to deliver micro-grants to clients for the services below:

-- Small Business lnnovation Research/Small Business Technology Transfer (SBIR/STTR) Assistance program, providing up to $1,500 for a feasibility discussion with program manager and development of specific aims, milestones and project plan; and up to $3,000 for assistance to prepare and submit an SBIR/STTR or other federal funding proposal.
+- Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTR) Assistance program, providing up to $4,500 for assistance to prepare and submit an SBIR/STTR or other federal funding proposal.
 Applicants awarded federal funding may receive an additional $1000 funding bonus through the program.

-- Commercialization Planning Assistance, providing individual and small business applicants up to $1,500 for assistance in completing business validation activities; and up to $3,000 for assistance in completing a comprehensive business plan or commercialization plan to procure Phase ll SBIR/STTR funding or to prepare for angel or venture capital funding.
+- Commercialization Planning Assistance, providing individual and small business applicants up to $4,500 for assistance in completing business validation activities and a comprehensive market study or business plan or commercialization plan to procure Phase II SBIR/STTR funding or to prepare for angel or venture capital funding.
 Applicants must utilize an eligible professional services provider.